Wildlife Tracks & Sign Online Course

 UF course: $1,575

-University of Florida faculty instructor
+University of Florida adjunct faculty member

 This course is intended for ecologists, naturalists, and other parties who wish to have a deeper understanding of the behavior of terrestrial animals in terms of the habitats they frequent, what and where they feed, den and bedding locations, and other activities.
 In particular, it is designed for wildlife professionals who work in the field conducting animal surveys, observations, and capturing/handling wildlife or who are otherwise involved in teaching field skills.
 By completing this course curriculum you will have a whole new world opened to you, revealing the evidence left behind by mammals, ground dwelling birds, and other animal species as they pass through an area.
 In addition to broadening your knowledge of wildlife behaviors, it will yield other unexpected benefits including deepening your enjoyment of the outdoors.